hooverken/ARMPowershell/README.md

 It is strongly recommended to run with the `-Verbose` parameter for more detail on what it is doing.

+## **Prerequisites**

+It's best to run this script from a system that is joined to the same AD that the Azure Files share is using for ADDS authentication.

+* Make sure you are connected to the target Azure environment using the Az Powershell module as a user which can create a file share on the target storage account
+* ALSO make sure you are connected to Azure AD with `Connect-AzureAD`
+* The ActiveDirectory Powershell module must be installed

 ## Parameters

 ### **storageAccountName**